nico3333fr/van11y-accessible-hide-show-aria/README.md

 __Conventions__

-Just follow this convention (the conventions may be adapted to your needs, see in bonuses):
+Please follow this convention (the conventions may be adapted to your needs, see in bonuses):
 ```html
 <h2 class="js-expandmore">Lorem dolor si amet</h2>
 <div class="js-to_expand">